EpigeneticsExeter/EpigenomicsLabWeb/documentation/docs/Developers-js.md

 Yes, there might be a better way of doing this, but this solution works for now, so I don't care.

+### Mobile mode

+Whilst viewing the site on a mobile device (and some tablets) the nav bar changes up entirely.
+The javascript in this case changes to a much simpler form where clicking on certain buttons just changes the display properties of other elements.